 Technology companies should take action to curb false information on the internet, even if it restricts freedom of information.

-Or to put it another way, they say, "We're okay with technology companies restricting the flow of information to stop fake news, but against a government that wants to do the same."
+Or to put it another way, they state that “we are okay with tech companies restricting the flow of information to stop fake news, but against who wants to do the same.”

-The interesting thing is that the results did not follow any kind of political line.
-Resistance to US government action "came from almost all demographic groups surveyed," according to the survey.
+The interesting thing is that the they didn't follow any kind of political line.
+Resistance to US government actions "came from nearly all demographic groups studied," according to the survey.

 The only exceptions were those with high school knowledge or those from 50 and above.

-Speaking of age, the other concern is that the younger Americans who participated in the survey were the most resistant to changes of any type.
-Adults from 18 to 29 years believe that neither regulators (65 per cent) nor technology companies (56 per cent) should limit the flow of information to stop the spread of fake news.
+Speaking of , the other interesting thing is that the younger Americans who took part in the survey were also the most resistant to change of any type.
+Adults aged 18 to 29 believe neither regulators (65 percent) nor tech companies (56 percent) should restrict the flow of information to stop the spread of fake news.